 What really stands out about Squire for Hire is Jon Merchant’s art.
 I really like that he went for squires instead of knights.
 It’s a little off the beaten path, but it lends itself to cute critters acting as squires, whereas I don’t know that I’d ever take cute critters seriously as knights.
 Plus, being off the beaten path is a good thing when it comes to games.

-So you’re this cute little critter, trying to be a medieval knight (or mage, or paladin, etc.) and to get there, you need to fit as much stuff into your bag as you can.
-Within the constraints of this game, the mechanics work really well, of trying to squeeze things in and gain as many points as possible from it.
+So you’re this cute little critter, trying to be a medieval knight (or mage, or paladin, etc.) and to get there, you need to squeeze as much stuff into your bag as you can.
+Within the constraints of this game, the mechanics of fitting your cards in to gain as many points as possible from it is clever and fun, though a tad fiddly at times.
 The medieval theme, of squeezing in swords and bows and coats of armor with potions and other magic items, plus valuable chests and coins and such, all works really well and gives this small game some heft.

 The core mechanic of the game is, you just have to fit one item from a new loot card somewhere in your “bag,” or your collection of cards.
 You can cover as little or as much of other cards as you want, as long as you’re fitting at least one item, and you’re not covering anything up.
 Each round you’re going to take on the obstacle, then choose a loot card.
 Many obstacle cards have a choice, with one requiring a certain level of something, e.g. at least 2 weapons, while the other typically requires you to cover up a type of item, e.g. 1 valuable item.
 Some encounters simply require you to cover up an item.
 So when fitting your new loot card into your bag, you have to cover up a certain type of item AND you still need to get a new item in the bag.
 This generally isn’t too hard, but the trick is figuring out which way of adding your new card maximizes points.